 51. Packages and packaging

-(1) A “package” of dangerous goods or other goods is the complete product of the packing of the goods for transport, and consists of the goods and their packaging.
+(1) A package of dangerous goods or other goods is the complete product of the packing of the goods for transport, and consists of the goods and their packaging.

-(2) The “packaging” of dangerous goods or other goods is anything that contains, holds, protects or encloses the goods, whether directly or indirectly, to enable them to be received or held for transport or to be transported.
+(2) The packaging of dangerous goods or other goods is anything that contains, holds, protects or encloses the goods, whether directly or indirectly, to enable them to be received or held for transport or to be transported.

 Note: Packaging includes inner packaging, outer packaging and composite packaging, overpacks and large packagings; IBCs; MEGCs; tanks (including the tanks on tank vehicles); bulk containers; freight containers; drums; barrels; jerry cans; boxes and bags.